MissVeronica/um-landing-page-for-email-links/README.md

 ## Updates
 1. Version 3.0.0 2022-08-16 Supporting both UM upto 2.4.2 and UM 2.5.0 and afterwards
 2. Version 3.0.0 2023-11-21 Code snippet converted to Plugin.
+3. Version 3.0.1 2024-05-26 Removed a double space from the text "Contact us today."

 ## UM Preparation
 1. Create a WP Page with the slug: um-landing-page